Interior Design Specialization Overview

 Our graduate students come from diverse backgrounds including:

-- Design practitioners who desire to add value to their undergraduate design credentials
+- Design practitioners who wish to specialize beyond their undergraduate design credentials

 - Designers and architects who wish to become research practitioners